antirez/c64-kitty/README.md

 It is highly recommended to run the demo with audio on.

-Linux audio support by Pasquale 'sid' Fiorillo.
+Linux ALSA audio support by Pasquale 'sid' Fiorillo.